therohlikar/nette_playingaround/readme.md

 localhost:8080/api/base/

-products -> GET product list
-products -> POST create product item
+products -> GET product list (with json: "'sort':true" can be sorted by stock count) products -> POST create product item products/find -> GET products with keywords (with json: "'keywords':'test')

 products/{id} -> PUT updates price of specific product item products/delete/{id} -> DELETE deleted specific product item with its children (meaning the items in the price history)